 Coastal Community Financial Management Inc. ("CCFMI") is a wholly owned subsidiary company of Coastal Community Credit Union and as such operates with its own Board of Directors and Officers (these individuals are listed on the last page of this report).
 Through Coastal Community Private Wealth GroupTM, a division of CCFMI, Financial Consultants provide financial planning and advice, and offer a variety of products such as: mutual funds, stocks and bonds (through Credential Qtrade Securities Inc.) as well as life and health insurance.

-For more information on CCIS please visit cccu.ca.
 For more information on CCFMI please visit coastalwealth.ca.